-Somerset, which is in South West England, is one of the largest counties in the UK.
+Somerset is in South West England, and is one of the largest counties in the UK.
 It’s also famous for Cheddar Cheese, Cider and sinking sand!

-I had only been to Somerset once before many, many years ago when my brother had an appointment with a brain injury specialist.
-My only memory of that trip was indulging in a bag of hot, sugary doughnuts on a very wet and cold Grand Pier in Weston super Mare.
+I had been to Somerset once before many years ago.
+My only memory was eating hot, sugary doughnuts on a very wet and cold pier in Weston-super-Mare.

-I decided to travel to Brean, the village we would be staying in for the next few days, via Cheddar Gorge.
+I decided to travel to Brean, the village we would be staying in, via Cheddar Gorge.

-I had fond memories of driving through the Gorge while travelling back from family holidays in Cornwall.
-To my knowledge, we had never stopped in the village of Cheddar to have a look around.
+I had fond memories of driving through Cheddar Gorge while traveling back from family holidays in Cornwall.
+But to my knowledge, we had never stopped in the village of Cheddar to explore.

 Cheddar Gorge is home to Britain’s deepest gorge and is famous for its caverns, as well as its cliffs.
-Due to some covid restrictions still being in place, the caverns are yet to re-open.
-This trip would be all about the cliffs.
+Due to some COVID restrictions still being in place, the caverns were yet to re-open.
+This trip would have to be all about the cliffs.

-It took me around three hours to drive from Kingston to Cheddar, but I enjoyed the drive.
+It took me around three hours to drive from Kingston Upon Thames to Cheddar, but I enjoyed the drive.
 We were lucky to be experiencing some warm September weather which always makes driving long distances more bearable.
-By the time I reached Cheddar, I was ready to get out of the car, stretch my legs, and feel the warm sunshine on my skin.

-I’d never driven through Cheddar Gorge myself as a driver, so it felt amazing to experience that.
-The roads through the gorge were quiet, and it was a joy to travel around them, making sure I concentrated on the road whilst also taking in the incredible scenery.
+I’d never driven through Cheddar Gorge as a driver, so it was amazing to experience that.
+The roads through the gorge were quiet, and the scenery was unreal.
+I just had to make sure I didn’t lose concentration 🙈.

-I parked on the edge of the village and wandered into Cheddar to get some lunch.
-I found a lovely fish n chip shop and managed to get saveloy, chips and a soft drink for around £6.
-Whilst I was there, I stopped to ask the waitress whether the cliff-top walk was well-marked from the top of Jacob’s Ladder.
+I parked at the edge of the village and wandered into Cheddar to get some lunch.
+Once in the village, I found a lovely fish n chip shop and managed to get saveloy, chips and a drink for around £6.
+I asked the waitress whether the cliff-top walk was well-marked from the top of Jacob’s Ladder.
 A few websites had recommended it, and I was keen to give it a go.
-However, I was conscious that I was on my own and wanted to know whether there was a high chance of me getting lost or not.
+I was conscious I was hiking alone and wanted to know whether the chances of me getting lost!
 I had no map and no whistle if I found myself lost or disorientated.
-Sadly the lady was unable to help.
+The lady was unable to help, but the adventurer in me decided it was worth the risk.

 Jacob’s Ladder

-After lunch and a stroll through the picturesque village of Cheddar, it was time to head up Jacob’s Ladder.
-Jacob’s Ladder, whose name refers to a story in the Bible, consists of 274 steps and leads to a Lookout Tower and the cliff-top walk.
-Due to covid restrictions, the tower was still closed, but I was keen to experience Cheddar Gorge from above.
-Even for an experienced walker, I was grateful to find some resting places to stop and catch my breath.
+After lunch and a stroll through the village, it was time to head towards Jacob’s Ladder.
+Jacob’s Ladder consists of 274 steps and leads to a lookout tower and the start of the cliff-top walk.
+Due to COVID restrictions, the tower was closed, but I was excited to hit the trail.
+Even though I’m an experienced walker, I was grateful to find places to pause and catch my breath as I made the ascent up the 274 steps.

-Once I reached the top of Jacob’s Ladder and had caught my breath, it was slightly disappointing that there was no spectacular view waiting.
-At the top of Jacob’s Ladder, all you could see was the surrounding woodland.
-I would guess that with the Lookout Tower just meters away, this would usually be the best place to capture a decent bird’s eye view of the gorge below.
-As the Lookout Tower was closed, I decided to bite the bullet and take the cliff-top walk instead.
-If the paths weren’t clearly marked, I would turn back and head back down the 274 steps back into Cheddar.
+Once I reached the top and caught my breath, I was disappointed there was no spectacular view waiting for me.
+All you can see is the surrounding woodland.
+I guess the lookout tower would be the best place to capture a view of the gorge below.
+As the tower was closed, I decided to bite the bullet and take the cliff-top walk instead.
+If the paths weren’t clearly marked, I would turn back and head back down Jacob’s Ladder into Cheddar.

-I was hoping that Jacobs Ladder was the last uphill stretch for a while, but it appeared that this was just the beginning of the uphill section!
+I was hoping Jacobs Ladder was the last uphill stretch for a while.
+But as it happened, it was just the start!

-Thankfully, the path wasn’t quite as steep as the steps had been, so it was a much more enjoyable walk by this point.
-As I got closer to the top of the cliffs, I felt so grateful to be there.
-I felt the exhaustion of the last few weeks dissipate and relished being on my own surrounded by nature and beautiful scenery.
+Thankfully, the path wasn’t quite as steep as the steps, and it wasn’t such a slog.
+As I got closer to the top of the cliffs, I felt incredibly grateful to be there.
+I felt the exhaustion of the last few weeks dissipate and relished being surrounded by nature and beautiful scenery.

-I had desperately wanted to find a bird’s eye view of the gorge, and sadly on this section of the trail, I never found one.
-But that didn’t take away from the incredible scenery I did find.
+I had desperately been hoping for a bird’s eye view of the gorge.
+But sadly on this section of the trail, I never found one.

 After what felt like a good couple of miles, I started to descend back down towards the road.